Unpoly lets you control whether a focused fragment shows a visible focus ring.

 inputDevice === 'key' || up.form.isField(element)

 You can replace or extend the default strategy.
-For example, this would generally use the default strategy, but also never show a focus ring on main elements:
+For example, the configuration would generally use the default strategy, but never show a focus ring on main elements:

 let defaultVisible = up.viewport.config.autoFocusVisible